Disocactus flagelliformis (L.) Barthlott

-Disocactus flagelliformis is a cactus with thick hanging stems, each with 8 – 13 ribs, up to 3.3 feet (1 m) long, and up to 0.75 inches (1.9 cm) in diameter.
-The needle groups are tiny, almost fuzzy-looking, and have 15 – 20 fine reddish-yellow spines each.
-Flowers are beautiful, curved, bright pink in color, up to 3 inches (7.5 cm) long and up to 1.5 inches (3.8 cm) in diameter, produced along the stems in spring and summer.
-The fruit is red, globose, bristly, and up to 0.5 inches (12 mm) long.
+Disocactus flagelliformis is a cactus with thick hanging stems, each up to 3.3 feet (1 m) long, up to 0.75 inches (1.9 cm) in diameter, and has 8 to 13 ribs.
+The needle groups are tiny, almost fuzzy-looking, and have 15 to 20 fine reddish-yellow spines each.
+Beautiful flowers are bright pink, up to 3 inches (7.5 cm) long, up to 1.5 inches (3.8 cm) in diameter, and appear along the stems from spring to summer.
+Fruits are red, globose, bristly, and up to 0.5 inches (1.2 cm) long.

 How to Grow and Care

 Disocactus flagelliformis is easy to cultivate and a relatively fast-growing cactus.
 Their trailing stems make these cacti ideal plants for a hanging basket.
-Line the basket with sphagnum moss before filling it with potting mix and make sure it is hung where the prickly stems will not pose a treat to the unwary.
-If Disocactus flagelliformis is grown in a pot, hang the pot up or attache it to a high shelf.
+Line the basket with sphagnum moss before filling it with potting mix, and make sure it is hung where the prickly stems will not pose a threat to the unwary.
+If Disocactus flagelliformis is grown in a pot, hang the pot up or attach it to a high shelf.
 If it is left free-standing, it can soon be overbalanced by the lengthening stems.

 To propagate, use either 6 inches (15 cm) tip or 6 inches (15 cm) segment of any part of the stem.
 Allow each cutting or segment to dry for three days; then insert it about 0.8 inches (2 cm) deep in a small pan or pot of the recommended potting mixture for mature plants; be sure that any stem segment is planted with the bottom end down.
 Learn more at How to Grow and Care for Disocactus.